 Getting approved for Social Security benefits due to back pain is becoming more and more difficult.
 The pain or injury may be debilitating and may keep you from leading a normal life or working, but the term “pain” is subjective and is difficult to measure.
 Oftentimes, the pain or limitation experienced by the claimant is much worse than medical evidence and records may suggest.

-For this reason, you will be asked to provide information to Social Security in order for them to substantiate their decision of your eligibility.
-It pretty much all boils down to whether or not they believe you are telling them the truth.
+For this reason, you will be asked to provide information to Social Security for them to substantiate their decision of your eligibility.
+It pretty much all boils down to whether they believe you are telling them the truth.

 The burden of proof is on you to demonstrate that your back problem symptoms are caused by an impairment that can be medically determinable.
 This would include providing an x-ray that shows the abnormality, discography or myelogram that shows the damage, a CT scan that may show spinal stenosis, an MRI that may reflect degeneration of the bone, or an EMG that will establish the muscle weakness that you are experiencing.

 Functional limitations are defined as things you cannot do because of your injuries or medical problems.

 The social security administration reviews your functional limitations, the extent and how they impact your ability to work.
 The more limitations you have, the less likely is your ability to work.

 Your residual functional capacity or RFC is used to determine the maximum you can do on a regular basis.
 Types of RFC will include, how long you can sit or stand, how much you are able to lift or carry, how well you are able to reach, and how far you are able to walk.

 Even though you will complete a form to determine your RFC, it is critical that your treating physician complete the same form.